TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 cooldown=x (gunspec) = time in millisecs between shots to completely prevent jamming currentweaponjammed (condition) = returns true if the current weapon is jammed.

+V18
+Added new player action playeraction=11 which jams current gun nosubmergedfire=x (gunspec) - prevents the weapon firing while underwater. waterflow=x - sets the force of water flow effecting the player and entities if in water watercurrent=x - sets the direction in angles of the water flow. removeplrweapon=x where x is either the slot number or the weapon path e.g. scifi\autoslug - removes the weapon from the player, freeing the slot. giveplrweapon=x where x is the path of the weapon e.g. scifi\autoslug.
+The weapon must exist somewhere in the level or will fail silently. entitysetimmune=x - where x=1 set the entity to be immune from damage, x=0 set to receive damage isentityimmune (condition) - returns true if current entity is immune isentitynotimmune (condition)- returns true if current entity is not immune resetglobalsonreload=x - x=0, carries default global variables over to the next level.
+X=1 resets default global variables on loading.

 V1.1.8
 ------